Safer sleep for babies

 Can I use a sleep positioner, nest or pod?

 Pods or nests are a softer type of sleep surface with raised or cushioned areas.
 They are sometimes used instead of a mattress, or as well as a mattress.
-It’s important to remember that when babies are asleep, they shouldn’t lie on or having anything soft around then, especially their heads.
+It’s important to remember that when babies are asleep, they shouldn’t lie on or having anything soft around their heads.
 This can cause them to overheat and increase the risk of SIDS.

 It’s also important to know that unlike the British Standard cot mattresses, there is no standard for pods or nests and they are not safe sleeping environments.